 You can also use a pet crate to keep your pets face to face, but with a barrier.

-7. Get a Double-Door Pet Gate
+7. Invest in a Double-Door Pet Gate

 This is another safe way for the kitten to test the water.
 But you need to find a gate that has an additional small door for her to pass through, while your dog stays on the other side.
 That way, she has full control over whether she’s in or out.